powernusa/prac/README.md

 # prac
-this is typed in branch master. this is typed in features/better-algo. this is line 2 typed in branch master.
+this is typed in branch master. this is typed in features/better-algo. this is line 2 typed in branch master.\n this is typed in features/better-algo2